grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 > ### Note about native distributed-execution in k6
 >
 > The long-term goal for k6 is to support distributed execution natively.
 We are currently laying groundwork for this feature in [PR #1007](https://github.com/loadimpact/k6/pull/1007).
-> You can follow this effort on guthub [in issue 140](https://github.com/loadimpact/k6/issues/140).
+> You can follow this effort on GitHub [in issue 140](https://github.com/loadimpact/k6/issues/140).
 Again, this is useful only if you need to generate load larger than 300k RPS.
 >
 > [k6 cloud](/cloud) (a paid service) supports distributed execution already.